-Thanks to everyone who made Eagle Days 2023 at Riverlands at Audubon Center a fun & educational day for all!
+Thanks to everyone who made Eagle Days 2023 at the Audubon Center at Riverlands a fun & educational day for all!
 Check out some photos from the day here.

 The Old Chain of Rocks Bridge is open daily from 9am to sunset.
 Eagle enthusiasts are welcome to plan their own visit to the bridge.

 The parking lot on the Missouri side of the bridge is closed for construction of Chain of Rocks Park (Opening April 2024), but access to the bridge is available from Illinois: To get to the bridge, take I-270 and exit at IL Route 3, go south to Chain of Rocks Road and follow west to the bridge entrance parking area (free).
 (Link to google map here.)

 Best Greenways for Spotting an Eagle